-I am in individual operative and I would like to be trained in MOCOPA®.
+I am an individual operative and I would like to be trained in MOCOPA.

-The MOCOPA® is not a training accreditation, it is a Code of Practice for companies who undertake work on metering equipment.
-You cannot be ‘trained in MOCOPA®’.
-Each MOCOPA® Operator is responsible for the training and assessment of their own operatives.
-If you would like to become a meter installer, please contact existing MOCOPA® Operator Parties to find out about current vacancies for trainee installers.
+The MOCOPA Registration Authority do not offer training courses.
+Each meter operator working under MOCOPA is responsible for the training and assessment of their own operatives.
+If you would like to become a meter installer, please contact the existing MOCOPA Operator parties (Signatories tab on the website) to find out about current vacancies for trainee installers.

-I only want to install one certain type of meter.
-Do I need to become MOCOPA® accredited?
+I only want to install smart meters or only install legacy meters; do I need to become MOCOPA accredited?

-Who are ELEXON, what is the Balancing Settlement Code (BSC) and why are they relevant for MOCOPA® Operators?
+Who are ELEXON, what is the BSC and why are they relevant for meter operators?

 I am an electrician/electrical contractor; can I work on the metering equipment?

 You can work on the Customer’s equipment only.
-Only MOCOPA® Parties can work on the Distribution Business and Supplier equipment.
-Supplier and Distribution equipment is sealed with an identifiable seal – these must not be removed.
-Removal of the seal is unlawful tampering and will be reported as such.
+Only MOCOPA Parties can work on the Distribution Business and Supplier equipment.

 I am a Developer/Building Network Operator (BNO) and require clarity on what policy we should adopt when installing meters in new build sites.